On the Fringes of Reality

 “Please—please—”

-The last thing Martin heard was his own voice, calm and pleasant, as if recorded from very far away:
+The last thing Martin heard was his own voice, calm and pleasant, as if recorded long ago and played back without understanding:

 “Please stand clear of the doors.”